bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Preparing your environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build the documentation, follow the instructions in :ref:`devguide_setup`.
+To build the documentation, follow the instructions in :ref:`devguide_setup`
+and make sure you have activated the ``bkdev`` environment.

-However, some of the examples in the documentation require additional sample
+Some of the examples in the documentation require additional sample
 data.
 Use this command on a console to automatically download and install the
 necessary data: